GenericMappingTools/gmt/doc/rst/source/tutorial/session-3.rst

    Search geometry for nearneighbor.

-The GMT module :doc:`nearneighbor` implements a simple "nearest neighbor" averaging operation.
-It is the preferred way to grid data when the data density is high.  :doc:`nearneighbor` is a local procedure which means it will only consider the control data that is close to the desired output grid node.
+The GMT module :doc:`/nearneighbor` implements a simple "nearest neighbor" averaging operation.
+It is the preferred way to grid data when the data density is high.  :doc:`/nearneighbor` is a local procedure which means it will only consider the control data that is close to the desired output grid node.
 Only data points inside a specified search radius will